Meet the Midwife: Kelly Sicoli, CNM

 Kelly Sicoli, CNM, is honored to provide holistic and best-evidence midwifery & wellness care for birthing families in Charlottesville, Crozet, Albemarle County and the surrounding areas.
 Kelly believes that families birth best wherever they feel safest, and is pleased to support those who choose a home birth.

 Before starting Charlottesville (C'ville) Midwifery in 2016, Kelly practiced as a full-scope CNM for four years at BirthCare and Women's Health, a well-established birth center and home birth practice in Alexandria, VA, serving diverse families of the DC Metro Area.
 She also previously practiced as a CNM at Alaska Family Health and Birth Center in Fairbanks, Alaska.

 Kelly earned her Master of Science in Nursing (Nurse-Midwifery) from Frontier Nursing University, completed her clinical midwifery training in Fairbanks, Alaska and became a Certified Nurse Midwife in 2011.
 She earned her Bachelor of Science in Nursing from the University of Virginia in 2004.
 Before becoming a midwife, Kelly gained birth experience as a labor & delivery nurse at Holy Family Birth Center in Texas, and at Martha Jefferson Hospital in Charlottesville.

 Kelly's midwifery practice benefits from ongoing continuing midwifery education, such as studying rebozo techniques with traditional midwives in Mexico, and attending Spinning Babies workshops.
 Kelly's practice is also informed by her studies of botanical medicine at Sacred Plant Traditions in Charlottesville and Dr Aviva Romm's Herbal Medicine for Women professional training program.
 Kelly appreciates many of her clients’ desires to engage nutrition, herbalism, and holistic lifestyle choices into their care, and supports their informed decision-making process.
 Kelly is a Certified Breastfeeding Specialist and supports families with best practices from Biological Nurturing and the latest in lactation.

-In her free time, Kelly enjoys yoga, hiking, and wildcrafting with her family.
+In her free time, Kelly enjoys yoga, hiking, biking, and wildcrafting with her family.
 Both of her sons were born at home with the help of midwives - her first in the Netherlands, and her second, in Charlottesville - experiences that deeply transformed Kelly’s understanding of birth.
 Her husband is a professor of anthropology and linguistics at the University of Virginia, and very supportive of Kelly's midwifery path.